A Scripture study from Caring, part seven of seven.

 God, with hearts of gratitude, we thank you for being our provider and for giving us all that we need.
 Forgive us for the times we live in excess.
 Forgive us for the opportunities we pass up to help another in need because of our own selfish desires.
 Through your Spirit, would you help us to declutter and simplify, allowing us to pay better attention to you and those around us?
 Would you please soften our hearts and encourage us to be generous with our resources, blessing our neighbors in need and believing that you will supply all our needs according to the riches of your glory in Christ Jesus?
 Open our hearts and minds to recognize the need for simplicity and then allow us to experience the freedom that it brings.
 We pray this in the name of Jesus!
 Amen.

-- Find recommended resources for understanding, developing and practicing a life of simplicity in the Table-ology Further Reading book list here.
+- Find recommended resources for understanding and practicing the presence of God through spiritual disciplines in the Table-ology Further Reading book list here.